Reiner-sultan/Reiner-sultan/README.md

 - 👋 Hi, I’m @Reiner-sultan
-- 👀 I’m interested in music
+- 👀 IT expert interested in music
-- 🌱 I’m currently learning ways to improve my vocals
+- 🌱 I’m currently learning ways to become the best in the world
 - 💞️ I’m looking to collaborate on music
-- 📫 How to reach me on email reinerwachira585@Gmail.com
+- 📫 How to reach me on email reinerwachira585@Gmail.com Instagram @Call_me_reiner
 - ⚡ Fun fact: Can we be friends

 <!---